polca/premise/docs/extract.rst

 from Dai_ et al. 2019.
 They have been adapted to ecoinvent by Crenna_ et al, 2021.
 LFP and LTO Lithium-ion battery inventories are from  Schmidt_ et al. 2019.
-Additionally, *premise* uses new inventories for natural graphite, from Engels_ et al. 2022,to partly replace the synthetic graphite used in Dai's inventories, to represent a 50:50 split between natural and synthetic graphite.
+Additionally, *premise* uses new inventories for natural graphite, from Engels_ et al. 2022, to partly replace the synthetic graphite used in Dai's inventories, to represent a 50:50 split between natural and synthetic graphite.
 These inventories can be found here: LCI_batteries_.